 William Evans and Julia Crabtree in collaboration with Alice Hattrick are developing a major new project for Flat Time House’s garden.
 Over the next 6 months the group will ‘excavate’ the John Latham archive, as well as the garden itself, to consider the conceptual and material aspects of the site.
 In his younger days Latham was a market gardener and his lifelong passion for gardening is demonstrated at Flat Time House by the integration of a conservatory for planting into the studio he built for himself in 1985.
 Alongside research into Latham and the site, their research will consider permaculture, care, community, collective action, deep time, and issues of classification.
 They will use Latham's thinking on making and living, and his inquiry into time and ecology, to investigate the relationship of the garden and botany to authority and power.
-A public event in Summer 2021 will share their research.
+A public event in October 2021 will share their research.

 Julia Crabtree and William Evans have been collaborating for over a decade, developing expansive sculptural works through ongoing material research.
 They were recipients of the ‘Nina Stewart Residency award’ at South London Gallery, ‘Future Residency’, at Wysing Art Centre, Cambridge (2014) and the ‘Mary Hofstetter Legacy Scholarship’ for the ‘New Materiality’ residency at Banff Centre, Canada.
 Recent commissions include ‘Tracts’, Fluent, Santander, ‘Gullet’ at Cell Project Space, London, ‘Crutch’ exhibited as part of ‘Maximum Overdrive’ at Focal Point Gallery, Southend-on-Sea, ‘Gulch’, Walter Phillips Gallery, Canada, ‘Antonio Bay’, South London Gallery, and ‘Hyper Bole’ Legion TV, London.
 Their work has been included in group exhibitions 'Towner International', ‘The Uncanny Valley’, Wysing Arts Centre, Cambridge, and ‘Becoming Plant’, Tenderpixel, London and ‘Some people believe the Sun used to be yellow’, Trafo Gallery, Budapest.
 They have a solo show opening at the Henry Moore Institute in Leeds in 2021.